 For an overview of Disabilities and Inclusion, see highlights on Lime Connect's web site here, with a link to the full report.

-*News Release by Lime Connect: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Lime Connect).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.